-The 4 bps decrease in average earning asset yields in 2010 was more than offset by a 53 bps decrease in the average rate on interest bearing liabilities, resulting in the overall 38 bps increase in net interest margin in 2010 compared to 2009.
+The four bps decrease in average earning asset yields in 2010 was more than offset by a 53 bps decrease in the average rate on interest bearing liabilities, resulting in the overall 38 bps increase in net interest margin in 2010 compared to 2009.
 The decrease in the average rate on interest bearing liabilities was primarily attributable to a 56 bps decrease in the average rate on interest bearing deposits, the largest component of the Company's interest bearing liabilities.
 This decrease in the average rate on interest bearing deposits was principally due to (i) effectively managing the repricing of time deposits which resulted in lower rates paid on these deposits as they were renewed or repriced and (ii) a favorable shift in the mix of the Company's deposits, resulting in the Company's average balance of time deposits, which generally pay higher rates than other interest bearing deposits, decreasing to 43.7% of average interest bearing deposits in 2010 from 57.1% of average interest bearing deposits in 2009.

-The Company's other borrowing sources include (i) repurchase agreements with customers ("repos"), (ii) other borrowings comprised primarily of Federal Home Loan Bank of Dallas ("FHLB") advances, and, to a lesser extent, Federal Reserve Bank ("FRB") borrowings and federal funds purchased, and (iii) subordinated debentures.
+The Company's other borrowing sources include (i) repos, (ii) FHLB advances, and (iii) subordinated debentures.
 The rates paid on repos decreased 37 bps for 2010 compared to 2009 primarily as a result of the Company's efforts to effectively manage the rates on its interest bearing liabilities, including repos.
-The rates paid on the Company's other borrowings increased 8 bps in 2010 compared to 2009.
+The rates paid on the Company's other borrowings increased eight bps in 2010 compared to 2009.
 Other borrowings consist primarily of fixed rate, callable FHLB advances.
 The increase in rates for other borrowings in 2010 compared to 2009 was due primarily to lower utilization of lower rate short-term federal funds purchased and short-term FHLB borrowings, partially offset by the repayment of \$60.0 million of fixed rate, callable FHLB advances with a weighted-average interest rate of 6.25% that were repaid on their maturity dates in May 2010.
-The rates paid on the Company's subordinated debentures, which are tied to a spread over the 90-day London Interbank Offered Rate ("LIBOR") and reset periodically, decreased 57 bps in 2010 compared to 2009 as a result of the decrease in 90-day LIBOR on the applicable reset dates during 2010.
+The rates paid on the Company's subordinated debentures decreased 57 bps in 2010 compared to 2009 as a result of the decrease in 90-day LIBOR on the applicable reset dates during 2010.